Gestational Diabetes Diet

-Carbohydrate counting and diabetes exchanges are meal planning methods that can help you control your blood sugar.
+Carbohydrate counting and diabetes exchanges are meal planning methods that can help you control your blood sugar levels.
 Your dietitian or healthcare provider will tell you the amount of calories, carbohydrate, and other nutrients you need each day.
-She can also help you find the meal plan that meets your nutrient needs and that works best for you.
+The amounts depend on your activity levels and if you use insulin.
+Your dietitian or provider will tell you how many servings of each you can have during meals and snacks.
+He or she can also help you find the meal plan that meets your nutrient needs and that works best for you.

-What are some general guidelines I should follow?
+What are some general carbohydrate guidelines I should follow?

 Your healthcare provider may recommend the following:

-- Spread carbohydrates throughout the day by eating 3 small to medium-sized meals plus 2 to 4 snacks.
-You may need to eat a snack in the evening to avoid low blood sugar during the night.
+- Spread carbohydrates throughout the day.
+Try eating 3 small to medium meals and 2 to 4 snacks.
+You may need to eat a snack in the evening to prevent low blood sugar during the night.
 Eat the same amount of carbohydrate during meals and snacks each day.

-- Do not skip meals or cut out carbohydrates to try and control your blood sugar.
-Your blood sugar can fall to a low level and cause hypoglycemia (low blood sugar).
+- Do not skip meals or cut out carbohydrates to control your blood sugar level.
+Your blood sugar can fall to a level that is too low to be safe.

 Which foods contain carbohydrates?